zisispolychronidis/ChatRF/README.md

 **ChatRF** is a modular Python-based ham radio repeater system enhanced with an embedded conversational AI assistant.
 Designed for amateur radio enthusiasts, this project integrates real-time AI interaction, audio signal processing, DTMF command handling, weather updates, satellite tracking, callsign lookups, and more, all through standard RF equipment and a local computer (e.g., Raspberry Pi).

+The current version is very early but includes all features mentioned below.

 ### 📚 Table of Contents

 - [What is ChatRF?](#-what-is-chatrf)